Go Back

 • Blend again for 30 seconds then let the batter sit in the blender for 5 minutes.
 This gives the almond flour time to soak up the liquid ingredients and become thickened.

 • Once the wait time is up, blend again.
 Now pour and scrape the sticky dough evenly into the wells or rings.
 Fill them up 2/3 of the way to allow space for rising without spilling over.
-Bake 15-20 minutes until set when pressed gently.
+Sprinkle on sesame seeds or any seasonings before baking 15-20 minutes, or until set when pressed gently.

 • They are ready when they appear glossy and firm in the middle.
 They will not turn as golden brown as yeast bread buns, so do not overcook them because they are still light colored.